Last Updated on December 13, 2021 by Dave Schoenbeck

-There’s a lot of debate out there about whether or not millennials are worth hiring or just a group of lazy kids who expect to have things handed to them.
+There’s a lot of debate about whether millennials are worth hiring or just a group of lazy kids who expect to have things handed to them.

 Hiring the next generation of young leaders is a fantastic move for any business.
-I believe that when you fully understand what they need and want, there is an amazing opportunity to shape your business for future growth and profitability.
+When you fully understand what they need and want, you have an amazing opportunity to shape your business for future growth and profitability.

-Compared to more seasoned workers, millennials have more diversified strengths and add significant value to businesses.
-Also, studies show that millennials are motivated by more than just money: they’re loyal (if treated well), they’re more fully invested in the success of the companies they work for, and they long to lead and progress within their work cultures.
+Millennials have more diversified strengths and add significant value to businesses compared to seasoned workers.
+Also, studies show that millennials are motivated by more than just money: they’re loyal (if treated well), more fully invested in the success of the companies they work for, and long to lead and progress within their work cultures.

 1. Provide specific, intentional, and helpful feedback.

-Millennial workers need and want balanced and frequent performance feedback – both constructive and positive.
-According to a survey by Gallup, 40% of workers are “actively disengaged” when they receive little or no feedback.
+Millennial workers need and want balanced and frequent performance feedback—both constructive and positive.
+According to a Gallup survey, 40% of workers are “actively disengaged” when they receive little or no feedback.

-To lead millennial workers, you must communicate with them regularly as well as help them identify their strengths and the areas where they need to make improvements.
+To lead millennial workers, you must communicate with them regularly and help them identify their strengths and the areas where they need to improve.

 2. Be prepared to offer more flexibility than you ever have.

-Millennials often suffer from a healthy dose of wanderlust – they want to see the world and experience it firsthand.
-Moreover, they want jobs that will allow this flexibility and are leaving corporate America in search of such opportunities.
+Millennials often suffer from a healthy dose of wanderlust—they want to see and experience the world firsthand.
+Moreover, they want jobs that will allow this flexibility and are leaving corporate America to search for such opportunities.

 And it’s not just travel that is relevant to millennials when it comes to working: they want flexibility in their working hours and the types of jobs they do within an organization.

-The age of the Internet has made it possible for work to be done from almost anywhere without making painful sacrifices.
-In fact, thanks to advanced technology, your workers, and your business can run more efficiently than ever before.
+The Internet age has made it possible for work to be done from almost anywhere without making painful sacrifices.
+Thanks to advanced technology, your workers and business can run more efficiently than ever.

 Consider creating positions that will allow your team to work from anywhere.
 Be open to suggestions for improving work-life balance.
 Millennials are becoming masters at working virtually, and if given the right cues and opportunities, they’ll help you find ways to make process and efficiency improvements throughout your entire business.